-ApplicationsApplications are accepted year-found the year for the spring and fall volunteer academy's.
+ApplicationsCompleted, eligible applications are accepted year-round and held for the next available volunteer academy.
 Submission of a completed application, successfully passing a written test, interviewing with a panel, background check, Public Safety CPAT, medical physical and invitation are required to enter the volunteer academy.
-A driver's abstract record from the Washington State Department of Licensing is required as part of the application process.
-Applicants are to submit a copy of their High School Diploma or GED along with their application.
-To request an application, please send an email to email@example.com.
+A driver's abstract record from the Washington State Department of Licensing is required as part of the application process as well.
+Applicants are found to the right under "Associated Documents" and must include all items as listed on the "Required Documents Checklist" to be considered.
+Completed applications can be emailed to email@example.com.

 Basic Applicant Requirements